Fictive-Flame/www/src/content/packages.md

     description: >-
       The quickest way to establish location is with an aerial shot.
 Handle it quickly and legally with our photographer flight crew.
     process: >-
       Filmmaking is an artform, whether on the ground or in the sky.
-We are both skilled videographers and Part 107 certified remote pilots, capable of making sure the mission is safe, compliant, and any resulting images or video match your high standard.
+Experience the difference of hiring a skilled videographer who is also Part 107 certified.
+We ensure each mission is safe, compliant, and that any resulting images or video meet your standard.
     media:
       - type: video/mp4
         src: https://storage.fictiveflame.co/aerial-imagery.mp4